thijsdeschildre/switchwire-bonus/BOM.md

 When checking the [sourcing guide](https://vorondesign.com/sourcing_guide), make sure you also check the toolhead (Stealthburner) parts.
 These are not (or not entirely) included in the VSW BOM.

 ### wiring
 There are specific requirements for the wiring because of the cable chains.
-You want wiring with PTFE mantles for the best quality and durability.
+You want wiring with PTFE mantles, with high strand count, for the best quality and durability.
 On Aliexpress you can find PTFE wiring for a reasonable price.
-You want wiring with a high strand count (for flexibility), and often 22AWG instead of 24AWG.
+People often take 22AWG instead of 24AWG.
 Silicone wiring was recommended before, but isn't as durable.
 Any cabling that doesn't go through a cable chain has no specific requirements.

 Recommended wire lengths: a typical build has 140-160cm of wiring between the driver board and toolhead.
 I recommend to get 2-5meter of extra cable.